lancereinsmith/covid_dashboard/README.md

     plt.legend(loc="upper left")
 ```

 The first line in the loop selects the column in the DataFrame corresponding to the chosen option, filters out the dates chosen, and uses the pandas plot function to plot the data from that column.
-The other lines are for formatting the axis.
+The other lines are for formatting the axis; you can customize these to change the look of your charts.

-Once all the plots are created, the pyplot object still resides in memory, we have to tell Streamlit to show it by calling:
+Once all the plots are created, the `pyplot` object still resides in memory, we have to tell Streamlit to show it by calling:

 ```python
 st.pyplot()